ydkmlt84/Maintainerr_docs/Rules.md

 In case you want to manage the collection manually, or with another program, there's the possibility to disable Maintainerr's collection system by specifying a manual collection.
 Maintainerr will sync all media added/removed from the Plex collection into it's internal collection.

+> !!! warning
-> Warning: if media is excluded in Maintainerr, but is added manually to the Plex collection, the exclude will be ignored.
+     If media is excluded in Maintainerr, but is added manually to the Plex collection, the exclude will be ignored.

 Additionally, you can disable the rule system by unchecking the 'use rules' checkbox.